OnyxJeff/pp3-loki/README.md

 - Custom display information
   - Open the U6143_ssd1306/C/ssd1306_i2c.h file.
 You can modify the value of the IP_SWITCH variable to determine whether to display the IP address or custom information.
 (The custom IP address is displayed by default)
   ![Custom Display](images/custom_display.jpg)

+> [!Note]
+> I did rewrite the initial install script to be more repo friendly.

 ---